Observation-Time-Induced Crossover from Fluctuating Diffusivity: Model

 which serves as the discrete analogue of Eq.~\eqref{eq:SEtype-relation}.

 This two-state picture becomes accurate when the temperature is low compared to the barrier height of the double-well potential ($\Delta U/k_{\rm B}T \gg 1$), so that escape events between the wells are rare and can be treated as statistically independent.
 In this Arrhenius regime, the continuous dynamics of the DWCDD model can therefore be coarse-grained into two discrete diffusivity states.
 Each state persists for a random sojourn time $\tau$, drawn from a state-specific probability density function (PDF) $\rho_\pm(\tau)$.
 For analytical tractability, we assume exponential sojourn-time distributions, corresponding to a Markovian switching process.
-Specifically, we set
+While more general distributions may be relevant in complex systems, the exponential case captures the essential features of the observation-time-induced crossover and serves as a natural starting point.
+Other sojourn-time distributions are discussed in Appendix C. Specifically, we set

 where $\mu_+$ and $\mu_-$ denote the mean sojourn times in the $+$ and $-$ states, respectively.

 In the DWCDD model, the variable $r(t)$ fluctuates within a double-well potential.
 Since the initial condition is set at the right minimum, $r = r_\mathrm{-}$, the system initially remains in the low-diffusivity basin.
 As temperature increases, the particle occasionally acquires enough thermal energy to escape from this well and begins to explore both minima at $r_{\mathrm{-}}$ and $r_{\mathrm{+}}$.
 The distribution of $r(t)$ then gradually relaxes toward the equilibrium distribution.
 In this regime, the sojourn times in the two wells can be interpreted as temperature-dependent escape times from the corresponding minima.
 Thus, the dynamics effectively reduce to stochastic switching between the two discrete states $r = r_{\mathrm{+}}$ and $r = r_{\mathrm{-}}$, which justifies mapping the DWCDD model onto the coarse-grained two-state model.